 - Number of contributors

-- Identity not revealed in paper except in cover letter (Title, profession, name of the institute/affiliation of each contributor)
+- Identity not revealed in the paper except in cover letter (Title, profession, name of the institute/affiliation of each contributor)

 - Signed by all contributors